fenago/data-analysis-scala/Lab_1.md

 ![](./images2.PNG)

-As can be seen in the preceding table, the List enables very fast `head`, `tail`, and `prepend` operations.
-For the array type described earlier, we saw that `tail` was an expensive linear time operation.
-The `apply` operation for getting an element at the specified index is a linear time operation.
-This is because the desired element can only be located by traversing the links, starting from the `head`.
-This explains why an update is a slow operation for the List.

-In a real-world scenario, constant time performance is the desired behavior and we want to avoid linear time performance, particularly for large datasets.
-Performance is an important factor in determining the most suitable data structure for the problem being solved.
-If constant time performance is not practical, we generally look for data structures and algorithms that provide [*Log Time performance O(log n)*]{.emphasis}: time proportional to the logarithm of the collection size.
-Note that there are many algorithms, such as sorting, with best performance times of [*O(n log n)*]{.emphasis}.
-When dealing with large datasets, a good understanding of the performance characteristics of the data structures and algorithms that are used goes a long way in solving problems effectively and efficiently.

-Similar considerations hold true for memory usage, even though larger amounts of RAM are now becoming available at a cheaper price.
-This is because the growth in the size of data being produced is much higher than the drop in prices of RAM.

 Let\'s now look at `ListBuffer`, which can be used for constructing a list more efficiently.
 This will be very useful, given